Soaring to new heights in California’s Pinnacles National Park, home to rocky crags, spelunking caves and a thriving colony of endangered condors

 The existence of a California condor flock is by no means the only reason to visit Pinnacles National Park, but for many, myself included, it adds a nice dimension; the story actually inspires me.
 In the 1980s, with the condor population hovering in the 20s, the state recognized the problem and instituted a breeding program whereby the few survivors were captured and bred in captivity (a controversial decision at the time), and the offspring were eventually released into the wild.

 Pinnacles is one of the few places that is an official release spot for these captive-bred icons, and as a result, many hang around the area for us to ogle, albeit usually from afar.
 At the park’s campground, two powerful telescopes are aimed at ridges where California condors like to float, and the big birds occasionally alight in the trees on the hillside.
 Almost everyone visiting the park carries binoculars or a spotting scope, and seemingly reasonable people are seen arguing about whether that large bird floating overhead is really a California condor or a mere turkey vulture.
-(See “Condor or Vulture?” on page 22 for tips on how to tell the difference.)
+(See “Condor or Vulture?” below for tips on how to tell the difference.)

 The 41-square-mile park has 30 miles of hiking trails, ranging from moderate to strenuous with elevation gains to about 2,000 feet.
 The popular High Peaks area has a sheer drop-off where hikers cling to a rail embedded in the rock — not for the faint of heart.